 There’s a Pilliga-specific Getup campaign you can add your signature to.

-There’s also a General CSG Getup campaign that you can add your signature to, in solidarity of these communities fighting back against some pretty nasty stuff.
+There’s also a General CSG Getup campaign, in solidarity of these communities fighting back against some pretty nasty stuff.

 If you’re fuzzy on the implications of Coal Seam Gas, or not clear why everyone’s so rabidly indignant about the exploration techniques being used, start at Lock The Gate Alliance, who have been providing clear info on this issue for some years now.